CameronFen/HugoWebsite/content/worksinprogress/simulation/index.md

 abstract: ""

 # Summary.
 An optional shortened abstract.
-summary: This paper introduces a novel and robust method to perform maximum likelihood estimation without using a likelihood function and only relying on samples generated from the model.
+summary: This paper introduces a novel, fast, and robust method to perform maximum likelihood estimation without using a likelihood function and only relying on samples generated from the model.
 tags:
 - Econometrics
 - Empirical Maximum Likelihood